HerreraManuel/Group1/README.md

     enough memory, the user will be requested to make room before the application runs.

-    When a block comment is encountered in a given file, the commentLine class considers it as multiple lines of comments and not a sinlge comment line.
+    When a block comment is encountered in a given file, the commentLine class considers it as multiple lines of comments and not a single comment line.

 &nbsp;